Rakeshgurugubelli/DevOps_realtime_task/Nginx/Nginx_content.Readme.md

 -> Nginx is a event driven(when request comes processor will create ) and Asynchronous webserver(don't sit idle do something)

--> if we created virtual machine having 4 core and installed nginx 4 processor will be created
+-> if we created virtual machine having 4 core and installed nginx it means 4 processor will be created

 **Workflow of nginx**